jeffreyguenther/vue-turbolinks/README.md

-# A Turbolinks Adapter for Vue components
+# A Turbolinks & Hotwire Adapter for Vue components

 ![npm vue-turbolinks package version](https://img.shields.io/npm/v/vue-turbolinks.svg)

-vue-turbolinks is a package to allow you to easily add Vue.js components to your Turbolinks powered apps.
-We handle the Turbolinks events to properly setup and teardown your Vue components on the page.
+vue-turbolinks is a package to allow you to easily add Vue.js components to your Turbolinks & Hotwire powered apps.
+We handle the events to properly setup and teardown your Vue components on the page.

+#### Supported Libraries

+* Hotwire's Turbo.js
+* Turbolinks

 >:warning: If you're using [vue-router](https://github.com/vuejs/vue-router) or another Javascript routing library, you don't need to use Turbolinks or this adapter.
 Turbolinks is meant to level up the traditional request-render cycle by loading the new page in the background and this adapter makes it possible to use Vue components on pages rendered in this manner.
 If you've decided to use a single-page app, you already have everything you need. :metal: